ppwa-io/sustainability-skills-library/regenag-supplier-assess/regen-supplier-assess-skill.md

 ## Important notes

-- **Scores reflect the quality of available evidence, not necessarily the quality of a supplier's practices.** A supplier with strong practices but poor documentation will score lower — that gap is itself a procurement signal and an engagement agenda item.
+- **Scores reflect the quality of available evidence, not necessarily the quality of a supplier's practices.** A supplier with strong practices but poor documentation will score lower, indicating that the gap is itself a procurement signal and an engagement agenda item.
 - **"Not yet tracked" is not the same as "not doing this."** The tiered framework is designed to capture direction of travel, not just current state.
 - **This assessment does not replace on-farm verification or third-party audit.** Use it to prioritise suppliers for deeper engagement, not as a final compliance check.
 - For financial modelling of regenerative sourcing value, pair with the **Regenerative Sourcing ROI (Return on Investment) Model Skill**.